-The Act stipulates that employers must ensure the health and safety of workers at work in terms of taking all practicable steps to manage hazards and provide information.
-Interestingly, section 14 of the Act which deals with worker engagement and participation, does not apply to volunteers.
+The Health and Safety at Work Act 2015 stipulates that employers must ensure the health and safety of workers at work in terms of taking all practicable steps to manage hazards and provide information.
+Interestingly, section 14 of the Health and Safety at Work Act 2015 which deals with worker engagement and participation, does not apply to volunteers.
 Section 45 dictates the duties of workers in regard to health and safety at work; these apply to volunteers as if they were employees.